NVIDIA/GenerativeAIExamples/docs/rag/configuration.md

 ### Chain Server Configuration

-In this section, we explore the configurations for the [Chain Server](./chat_server.md).
+In this section, we explore the configurations for the [Chain Server](./chat_server.md) used for the default canonical developer rag example.

 Chain server interaction with other components can be controlled by config.
 Chain Server interacts with components such as the `milvus` vector store and `triton` server, which hosts the Large Language Model (LLM).
 Additionally, we'll delve into customization options to fine-tune the behavior of the query server.
 These options include settings for the embedding model, chunk size, and prompts for generating responses.

 You can refer to [sample config](../../deploy/compose/config.yaml) to see the structure.

-#### Milvus Configuration
+#### Vector Database Configuration
-`Milvus` serves as a vector database for storing embeddings.
+The configuration of the solution which serves as a vector database for storing embeddings.

-    url: Configure the HTTP URI where the Milvus server is hosted.
+    url: Configure the HTTP URI where the vector database server is hosted.

 #### LLM server Configuration
 LLM Inference server hosts the Large Language Model (LLM) with triton backend.